Conan O'Brien Needs a Friend

-Conan O'Brien Needs a Friend is a weekly podcast hosted by American comedian and former talk show host Conan O'Brien.
-It is co-hosted by O'Brien's assistant, Sona Movsesian, and producer, Matt Gourley.
-The podcast debuted in November 2018 and features O'Brien talking with comedians and actors in the industry, including Danhausen, Jeff Goldblum, Adam Sandler, Stephen Colbert, David Letterman, Will Ferrell, Kristen Bell, Bill Burr, Tom Hanks, and Tina Fey; along with personal friends, such as Lisa Kudrow and Timothy Olyphant; as well as people he admires, such as Barack Obama and Michelle Obama, Neil Young, and Robert Caro.
+Conan O'Brien Needs a Friend is a weekly podcast hosted by American comedian, retired talk show host, and former Saturday Night Live and Simpsons writer Conan O'Brien.
+It is co-hosted by O'Brien's executive assistant, Sona Movsesian, and producer, Matt Gourley.
+The podcast debuted in November 2018 and features O'Brien talking with comedians and actors in the industry, including Jeff Goldblum, Adam Sandler, Stephen Colbert, David Letterman, Bill Burr, Tom Hanks, and Tina Fey, along with personal friends, such as Lisa Kudrow, Joel McHale and Timothy Olyphant, people he admires such as Carol Burnett, Neil Young, Paul McCartney, John Cleese, and Robert Caro, and political figures, such as Presidents Joe Biden and Barack Obama.

-Conan O'Brien Needs a Friend has received positive reviews from critics and is one of the top podcasts on iTunes.
+Conan O'Brien Needs a Friend has received positive reviews from critics and is one of the top comedy podcasts on iTunes.

+In April 2024, the international travel series titled Conan O'Brien Must Go was released on Max.
+The series features O'Brien meeting various fans in person whom he had previously featured via video calls in the Conan O'Brien Needs a Fan popular sub-series of the podcast.